CSCfi/csc-user-guide/docs/apps/opendronemap.md

 ## Installation

-Opendronemap was installed on Puhti with Singularity using the [Docker image provided by Opendronemap](https://hub.docker.com/r/opendronemap/odm).
-The container was then wrapped with [Tykky](../computing/containers/tykky.md).
+OpenDroneMap was installed to Puhti with Apptrainer using the [OpenDroneMap Docker image from Dockerhub provided by OpenDroneMap community](https://hub.docker.com/r/opendronemap/odm).
+OpenDroneMap commands have not been wrapped with Tykky, because mapping of folders is always needed at run-time.

 ### References